-We have audited the remuneration report included in pages 9 to 14 of the directors' report for the year ended 30 June 2023.
+We have audited the remuneration report included in the directors' report for the year ended 30 June 2024.

-In our opinion, the remuneration report of Nova Eye Medical Limited for the year ended 30 June 2023 complies with section 300A of the Corporations Act 2001.
+In our opinion, the remuneration report of Nova Eye Medical Limited for the year ended 30 June 2024 complies with section 300A of the Corporations Act 2001.